12 November 2019

 Since the off-payroll legislation reform hit in 2017, we’ve seen the popularity of the umbrella company increasing.
 With that came the emergence of a wave of tax-avoidance schemes that target contractors offering a higher take-home pay.
 Although some of these schemes may call themselves umbrella, they are certainly not.

-So what is an umbrella company, and how does it work?
+What is an umbrella company, and how does it work?

 The primary function of an umbrella company is to organise payments for fix-term work undertaken by independent contractors.
 An umbrella firm enables the contractor to retain the flexibility of freelance work and consolidate the income into a single pay package with the knowledge that all responsibilities regarding their income are being taken care of.